Professional Learning Opportunities

 Teachers and students engaged in classroom discussion

-Thriving Thursday: Integrating SEAL to Boost the ABCs: Strengthening Achievement, Behavior, and Culture with Social, Emotional, and Academic Learning
+Integrating SEAL to Boost the ABCs: Strengthening Achievement, Behavior, and Culture with Social, Emotional, and Academic Learning

 Thursday, February 19, 2026